Insurance is a challenging industry in which it’s hard to succeed.

 You don’t need to be blessed with the gift of gab, but you must be able to effectively engage your customers to get them to buy the right coverage and understand policies.

-If you’re just in this for the money, keep that on the DL — your customers will notice, and they won’t want to buy from you.
-Why would they?
+If you’re just in this for the money, your customers will notice, and they won’t want to buy from you.

-Closing a deal might feel like the hardest part of the job, but really, it’s earning the trust of a skeptical customer who probably already thinks you’re shady.
+Closing a deal might feel like the hardest part of the job, but really, it’s earning the trust of a skeptical customer who probably already thinks your only agenda is to sell and take their money.

 Every interaction prospects and clients have with you and your agency adds to and is part of the customer experience: